 However, Pedialyte is only a supportive therapy to help manage the symptoms associated with dehydration and electrolyte depletion.
 It does not stop ongoing fluid losses and is not a cure for underlying disease processes.
-It also won’t correct severe dehydration or treat significant electrolyte imbalances.
+It also won’t correct severe dehydration in dogs or treat significant electrolyte imbalances.

 At other times, your vet may instruct you to avoid Pedialyte altogether, as it may worsen gastrointestinal illness or delay other treatments.
 For instance, your vet may recommend withholding food and liquids for several hours to help calm the stomach if your dog is vomiting.
 In this instance, Pedialyte use may trigger more vomiting by further irritating an already inflamed stomach lining.

-If your vet permits you to offer Pedialyte to your dog, the unflavored form is preferred over flavored varieties.
+If your vet permits you to offer Pedialyte to your dog, choose the unflavored form over flavored varieties.
 Of the various flavors (including strawberry, mixed berry, grape, bubble gum, and coconut), no flavor is necessarily better than any other though your dog may have her own preference.
 While real grapes and raisins are toxic to dogs, the grape flavoring in Pedialyte is artificial and does not contain actual grapes.
 However, the unflavored version is less likely to further nauseate or irritate the gastrointestinal tract of a sick animal, making it a better choice.